 Description of the cruise shore excursion in Heraklion and Knossos

 Heraklion, the capital of Crete and the biggest island in Greece.
-Back in 1204 AD the city of Heraklion was bought by the Republic of Venice.
+Back in 1204 AD, the city of Heraklion was bought by the Republic of Venice.
 Then the Venetians improved on the ditch of the city by building enormous fortifications most of which are still in place including a giant wall, in places up to 40 m thick, with 7 bastions, and a fortress in the harbor.
 Time at leisure in Heraklion to explore the city and to see the impressive Venetian buildings and castle, the Cathedral, the fountains, the open street market or if you wish just taste the Cretan cuisine for lunch.

 The Archaeological Museum of Herakleion city is one of the largest and most important museums in Greece and among one of the most important museums in Europe.
 The museum houses representative artifacts from all the periods of Cretan prehistory and history, covering a chronological span of over 5.500 years from the Neolithic period to Roman times.
 The singularly important Minoan collection contains unique examples of Minoan art, many of them true masterpieces.
 It is rightly considered as the museum of Minoan culture par excellence worldwide.
-The museum, located in the town centre, was built between 1937 and 1940 by architect Patroklos Karantinos on a site previously occupied by the Roman Catholic monastery of Saint Francis which was destroyed by earthquake in 1856.
+The museum, located in the town center, was built between 1937 and 1940 by architect Patroklos Karantinos on a site previously occupied by the Roman Catholic monastery of Saint Francis which was destroyed by an earthquake in 1856.

 Note: Walking (approximately 2 miles) in the archaeological site of Knossos will be on uneven ground and gravel surfaces, and inclines and 25 to 35 steps.
-We recommend Comfortable shoes, hat, sunglasses and plenty of sunscreen.
+We recommend Comfortable shoes, a hat, sunglasses and plenty of sunscreens.
 Passengers may not be allowed to enter the site with big bags/rucksacks.
 Guests may be required to wait in long lines to enter the popular venues.

 Return to your cruise ship pier for embarkation.